 If all supported algorithms are disabled, the zones covered by the disable-algorithms will be treated as insecure.

-Configured trust anchors in trusted-keys or managed-keys that match a disabled algorithm will be ignored and treated as if they were not configured at all.
+Configured trust anchors in dnssec-keys (or managed-keys or trusted-keys, both deprecated) that match a disabled algorithm will be ignored and treated as if they were not configured at all.

 disable-ds-digests